 The continuous influx of discoveries about the human body has further underlined the importance of prioritizing health.
-Along with the numerous medical advancements that help monitor and maintain health, one of the newest and most accurate ways of receiving in-depth knowledge about specific indicators of heath is by administering a CompID Scan using DEXA technology.
+Along with the numerous medical advancements that help monitor and maintain health, one of the newest and most accurate ways of receiving in-depth knowledge about specific indicators of the heath is by administering a body composition test using DEXA technology.

 The health and fitness community in Houston, Texas, is flourishing, with several high-quality healthcare facilities, fitness studios, and access to outdoor activities, such as biking or hiking in Buffalo Bayou or one of the many city parks.
 As the healthcare industry in Houston continues to develop, Composition ID Houston is positioned perfectly to provide important data to health-minded clients through CompID scanning services.
-Read below to find out the benefits of a CompID scan, how it works, what information it provides, and where to get a scan in Houston.
+Read below to discover where to find a Dexa Scan in Houston Texas, the benefits of a CompID scan, how it works, what information it provides, and more.

 What is a DEXA scan?